How to take initiative at work

 Because it’s harder to recognize great work for remote teams, you’ll need to make an effort to find more opportunities to reward and celebrate success.
 Consider staff highlights on the company website, shout-outs in the office chat and other public forms of recognition to ensure your employees feel seen and appreciated.

 Need more tips to keep employees motivated?
-Check out our blog to find advice for employers and employees today!
+Check out our blog to find advice for employers and employees today, whether you’re managing a remote team or not!

 5 Ideas for Team Building in the Workplace